brae513/Paper-Review-Assigner/README.md

 Link: https://infinite-harbor-68851.herokuapp.com/welcome/index

+This is for Ubuntu on cloud9!
+C

 How to run:

 1. $ git clone https://github.com/brae513/Paper-Review-Assigner

-2. Navigate to project folder: $ cd Peer-Review-Assigner
+2. Navigate to project folder: $ cd Peer-Review-Assigner/

 3. $ sudo apt-get install libpq-dev